telatin/microbiome-bioinformatics/_posts/2021-02-03-Metabarcoding-3.md

 Here we provide an example based on the dataset analysed in the workshop ("MiSeq SOP"), available as an **[R markdown]({{ site.baseurl }}/rmd/phyloseq.html)** script made by Rebecca Ansorge.

+:bulb: If you need the phyloseq object, you can [download it from here](https://telatin.github.io/data/phyloseq.rds).